 Sickness, Absence and Accidents

-Please let us know on thepersonal details form issued at the beginning of the first year details of your child’s medical history, ie any physical weakness or allergy, asthma, hearing or visual impairments which may affect performance in school.
-Minor accidentswill be treated in school.
-If a child requires medical attention, parents are informed immediately.
+It is essential that you provide the school with details of your child's medial history on the personal details form issued when you child enters the school.
+This should include any physical weakness or allergy, asthma, hearing or visual impairments, and any regular medication your child takes, which may impact on your child while they at school.
+Minor accidents will be treated in school by qualified first aiders.
+If a child requires external medical attention, parents are informed immediately.
 If parents are not immediately available, a child who has to go to hospital will always be accompanied by a member of staff.

 Please make sure we have up to date telephone numbers and addresses where you can be contacted during the day.

 Where possible,appointments should be made out of school time.
-If the appointment is withinthe school day, children will not be allowed to leave school unless collected by an adult.
+If the appointment is within the school day, children will not be allowed to leave school unless collected by an adult who can show an appointment card to the office.

 Absence in term timeParents are informed well in advance of holiday dates and should take all their annual holiday during school holidays.
 A family holiday will not be considered a reasonable reason to authorise an absence.
 Parents requesting permission for an authorised absence must do so in writing on the Application for Leave of